ot.coot

 Row and column alignments with CO-Optimal Transport

-Learning sample marginal distribution with CO-Optimal Transport
+Detecting outliers by learning sample marginal distribution with CO-Optimal Transport and by using unbalanced Co-Optimal Transport

-Learning sample marginal distribution with CO-Optimal Transport
+Detecting outliers by learning sample marginal distribution with CO-Optimal Transport and by using unbalanced Co-Optimal Transport

 ot.coot.co_optimal_transport2(X, Y, wx_samp=None, wx_feat=None, wy_samp=None, wy_feat=None, epsilon=0, alpha=0, M_samp=None, M_feat=None, warmstart=None, log=False, verbose=False, early_stopping_tol=1e-06, nits_bcd=100, tol_bcd=1e-07, eval_bcd=1, nits_ot=500, tol_sinkhorn=1e-07, method_sinkhorn='sinkhorn')[source]